-- La Villa – An international and relaxed gay cocktail spot with a pleasant garden, laid-back guys and premium drinks.
-An oasis of calm, this cozy space houses in a converted house with a long history boasts a beautiful patio surrounded by plants and a decoration that gives the place its own personality.
+- La Villa – An international and relaxed gay cocktail spot with a pleasant garden, laid-back guys, and premium drinks.
+An oasis of calm, this cozy space houses in a converted house with a long history boasts a beautiful patio surrounded by plants and a decoration that gives the place its personality.
 Come for the jazzy music playlist and an innovative menu with more than 20 types of premium gins.

 - Mojito & Co. – You might be on the edge of the Mediterranean, but in this fabulous gay cocktail bar, you will be dreaming of sunny Cuba.
 Attracting mixed crowds who appreciate a refined, upscale atmosphere, well-crafted cocktails, and cute bartenders.
-Their delicious Japanese Mojito complete with Sake was serving Tokyo meets Carribean Islands realness, and the people watching from their terrace was just as enjoyable.
+Their delicious Japanese Mojito complete with Sake was serving Tokyo meets Carribean Islands’ realness, and the people watching from their terrace was just as enjoyable.

 Plaça de la Indústria Square Gay Bars in Sitges

 - Montroig Café – A brilliant spot for day drinking offering everything from delicious breakfasts to tempting salads, homemade hamburgers, and much more.
-The terrace off the street is the place to be day or night for relaxed meals and fun drinks with a sociable crowd.
+The terrace off the street is the place to be day or night for relaxed meals and fun drinks with a friendly crowd.

 - Parrots Pub – Parrots Group has been a pioneer in developing a wide range of gay-friendly bars, clubs, and restaurants in Sitges.
 Seriously, we swear they own half the town at this point (and have since expanded to Gran Canaria).
-The rise of Gay Sitges has been in no small part due to Parrots, and while you could stay at their hotel you should at least pay a visit to their original pub, still going strong after 30 years.
+The rise of Gay Sitges has been in no small part due to Parrots, and while you could stay at their hotel, you should at least pay a visit to their original pub, still going strong after 30 years.
 Grab a seat on the terrace outside, enjoy the crowds ambling by or perhaps try to pick up one of their super-cute bar staff – hopefully, you have better luck than us!
 Either way, the atmosphere is intoxication and fulls up with the after-beach crowd and stays pulsing until the early hours of the morning.

 - Central Bar – Cute bartenders, fun cocktails, outdoor patio seating, and a drag show or two… What else do you need?
 Everyone also boasts of their cake and coffee, so even if you don’t feel like drinking head here earlier in the day for your hit of sugar and caffeine.
-Later at night, gin is the drink du jour, with a huge selection to sample.
+Later at night, gin is the drink du jour, with a vast selection to sample.

 Gay Bars in Sitges Old Town

-- Comodin – One of the original gay bars in Sitges that really helped make this location one of the world’s top gay destinations.
+- Comodin – One of the original gay bars in Sitges that helped make this location one of the world’s top gay destinations.
 Expect celebrated drag acts, a busy bar, diverse crowd of all ages – and sickening queens who will make fun of you no matter what your mother tongue is.

 - Prinz – A gay bar in the old town with popular drag acts and sexy-as-hell strippers.
 Newly-renovated and re-opened with a funky design scheme but the same friendly staff who keep the crowds coming back for more.

 - Bar 7 – A gay pub in Sitges with over 20 years experience under their belt – so you just know they have to be doing something right to have this kind of staying power.
 Maybe it’s the warm welcome, the excellent service or lack of attitude and peacocking?
-Or maybe its just the perfect combination of cheap drinks, trashy pop tunes, and a casual pub atmosphere.
+Or maybe it’s just the perfect combination of cheap drinks, trashy pop tunes, and a casual pub atmosphere.

 Gay Clubs in Sitges Spain

-- Organic Dance Club – Ok most of the gay bars in Sitges have epic parties, dance floors, talented DJs and hot, shirtless hunks, but Organic is in a class of its own.
+- Organic Dance Club – Ok, most of the gay bars in Sitges have epic parties, dance floors, talented DJs, and hot, shirtless hunks, but Organic is in a class of its own.
 One of the longest-running gay venues in town, Organic continues to be the premier summer sport for after-hour parties when other bars close getting packed around 3 am and hosting different theme parties and music ranging through the 80s and 90s to modern Spanish pop.
 Why ya’ll gagging?
-You know Organic brings it to you every summer season…and since their move in 2014 to a new premise, they now have a purpose built dancefloor, sunken pool, and even wilder crowds.
+You know Organic brings it to you every summer season – and since their move in 2014 to a new premise, they now have a purpose-built dancefloor, sunken pool, and even wilder crowds.
 Not to be missed is the Sitges Foam Parties held here!

 - Privilege Dance Bar – Attracting the bold and beautiful, this stylish gay club with a large dancefloor and three separate bars has great music, great drink prices, and great (looking) staff.
 Retro camp music mixed up with banging Ibiza-style dance track to ensure an unforgettable night.